sksh70/proportion_trick_script/README.md

 ## Download
 Click on the green Code button then <b>Download ZIP</b> or click on [this link](https://github.com/sksh70/proportion_trick_script/archive/main.zip).

-## Requirements
+## Requirement
 Download Blender 2.79 or 2.9 from: https://download.blender.org/release/</br>

 ## Notes
-I made this for Garry's Mod player models.
+- I made this for Garry's Mod player models.
 Idk if it will work on L4D survivors.
-I provided files for Blender 2.79 & 2.9 but use 2.9 if possible.
+- I provided files for Blender 2.79 & 2.9 but use 2.9 if possible.
-There are 2 files for 2.79:
+- There are 2 files for 2.79:
 1. proportion_trick_2.7.blend
    - same file used in the video & outdated
 2. proportion_trick_2.7_new.blend
    - code similar to 2.9 so the steps are slighly different
    - bones no longer track child bones without constraint

-Visit ZeqMacaw's website if you want to read more about proportion trick or check the other guides: https://sites.google.com/site/zeqmacaw/tutorials/proportion-trick
+- Visit ZeqMacaw's website if you want to read more about proportion trick or check the other guides: https://sites.google.com/site/zeqmacaw/tutorials/proportion-trick

 ## Videos
 2.79: https://www.youtube.com/watch?v=MSWirIyobb4